Kwamevan1804/Homework/README.md

 </p>

 ## **Overview**
-This repo contains all Assignments and Projects from the Columbia Engineereing Fintech Program
+This repo contains all Assignments and Projects from the Columbia Engineering Fintech Program

 # **Table of Contents**